Leonhartnonagon/Computer-OOP-Concepts/README.md

 # Computer-OOP-Concepts
 -PHP Practice 🐘-
-A PHP program that use some basic concepts of Object-Oriented Programing to simulate a oversimplified computer.
+A PHP program that uses some basic concepts of Object-Oriented Programing to simulate a oversimplified computer.